offchan42/vimrc/README.md

 ## How to install on Linux

-If you have vim aliased as `vi` instead of `vim`, make sure to either alias it: `alias vi=vim`.
-Otherwise, `apt-get install vim`
+Install like on Windows but instead of using Git Bash, you can just simply use a real Bash!

 ## How to update to latest version?

-Simply just do a git rebase!
+Simply just do a git pull rebase!

     cd ~/.vim_runtime
     git pull --rebase